silbusch/ST25_SpatioTemporalModeling/README.md

 library(blockCV)
 ```

-#### 1. Data download of the species
+### 1. Data download of the species
 To download the complete species data, you need your own account (not a Google account).
 Your username, password and email address must be entered in the download code.
-The following is a brief description of the procedure and some code snippets for preparation analysis are shown.
-The script itself contains further comments on the individual steps.

 ```r
 path <- setwd("...")